-Our story began in 1883 when a group of concerned church women organized Associate Charities to unify the charitable work being done by twenty-four different local church and religious groups in and around Bangor, Maine.
+Our story began in 1883 when a group of concerned church women organized Associated Charities to unify the charitable work being done by twenty-four different local church and religious groups in and around Bangor, Maine.

 For the first decade, the “Board of Lady Visitors” carried out all the work of this organization.
-Because of this systemized approach to relief, the local community called upon the Associate Charities to collaborate and coordinate aid for events like the Great Bangor Fire of 1911, the Spanish Influenza Epidemic of 1918, the Halifax Harbor explosion in 1917, and local World War I relief effort.
+Because of this systemized approach to relief, the local community called upon the Associated Charities to collaborate and coordinate aid for events like the Great Bangor Fire of 1911, the Spanish Influenza Epidemic of 1918, the Halifax Harbor explosion in 1917, and local World War I relief effort.

-Over the first three decades of the 20th century Associate Charities continued to evolve to meet the needs of the times.
+Over the first three decades of the 20th century Associated Charities continued to evolve to meet the needs of the times.
 In 1940 services shifted from aid coordination to the social work philosophy of the day.
 The organization hired the first highly trained and skilled family case worker and took its first steps toward a professional social service agency.

 In 1958 the organization changed its name to Family and Child Services of Bangor, Inc. to better reflect the services that were being provided.